FunnelKit

 Editorial Team

-A WooCommerce Ajax add-to-cart is a feature that allows customers to add products to their shopping cart without triggering a webpage reload.
+A WooCommerce Ajax add-to-cart feature allows customers to add products to their shopping cart without triggering a page reload.

-Instead of refreshing the entire page every time a product is added or its quantity is modified, Ajax (Asynchronous JavaScript and XML) dynamically updates it in the background.
+Instead of refreshing the entire page every time a product is added or its quantity is modified, Ajax updates the page dynamically in the background.

-A shopper is on the product page and clicks on the “Add to cart” button:
+When a shopper clicks the "Add to Cart" button:

 • Without Ajax